alkaperl/wificlan/readme.md

 * (Optional) 2nd wifi interface connected to the internet

 ### Server
-Take data gathered through airodump and POST it to an endpoint.
-This is a WIP.
+Deploy on an embedded device -- beaglebone, rpi, router -- and gather data through airodump and POST it to an endpoint.
+This is a total work in progress.

 ##### Usage

+Copy the `server` directory to your device, via `scp` or `sftp` or whatever is easiest.
 Set your wifi interface in monitor mode.
 Replace `wlan0` with your interface name:

 Run `setup.sh`:
 ```